Animal Disease Traceability (ADT)

 An efficient and accurate traceability system reduces the number of animals and response time involved in a disease investigation; which, in turn, reduces the economic impact on owners and affected communities.

 USDA Animal Disease Traceability Home Site - describes goals, resources and information on the animal disease traceability program and approved identification devices.
+On this website are listings of approved devices for animal identification.
+Below are some of the documents for your convenience.

 Cattle Identification Program Opportunity for Veterinarians - through an agreement with USDA, a limited supply of electronic "840" tags are being made available for veterinarians for use on breeding cattle.
 Links are below to the veterinary letter, order and reporting forms.